 Yousician piano offers three notation options: enhanced, colored, and sheet.
 The first levels in the piano learning path use enhanced notation.

-To change notation, tap or click anywhere on the song screen and select Options from the Pause menu.
-Select the notation you want to use from the options and select Done.
+To change notation, tap or click anywhere on the song screen and choose Options from the Pause menu.
+Pick the notation you want to use from the options and select Done.